Are large language models superhuman chemists?: Methods

 \paragraph{Prompting}

 We employ distinct prompt templates tailored for completion and instruction-tuned models to maintain consistency with the training.
 As explained below, we impose constraints on the models within these templates to receive responses in a specific format so that robust, fair, and consistent parsing can be performed.
 Certain models are trained with special annotations and \LaTeX\xspace syntax for scientific notations, chemical reactions, or symbols embedded within the text.
-For example, all the SMILES representations are encapsulated within \texttt{[START\_SMILES][\textbackslash END\_SMILES]} in Galactica\autocite{taylor2022galactica}.
+For example, all the \gls{smiles} representations are encapsulated within \texttt{[START\_SMILES][\textbackslash END\_SMILES]} in Galactica\autocite{taylor2022galactica}.
 Our prompting strategy consistently adheres to these details in a model-specific manner by post-processing \LaTeX\xspace syntax, chemical symbols, chemical equations, and physical units (by either adding or removing wrappers).
-This step can be easily customized in our codebase.
+This step can be easily customized in our codebase, and we provide presets for the models we evaluated.

 \paragraph{Parsing} Our parsing workflow is multistep and primarily based on regular expressions.
 In the case of instruction-tuned models, we first identify the \texttt{[ANSWER]}\texttt{[\textbackslash ANSWER]} environment we prompt the model to report the answer in.
 In the case of completion models, this step is skipped.
 From there, we attempt to extract the relevant enumeration letters (for multiple-choice questions) or numbers.
 In the case of numbers, our regular expression was engineered to deal with various forms of scientific notation.
 As initial tests indicated that models sometimes return integers in the form of words, e.g., \enquote{one} instead of \enquote{1}, we also implemented a word-to-number conversion using regular expressions.
-If these hard-coded parsing steps fail, we use a \gls{llm}, e.g., Claude 2, to parse the completion.
+If these hard-coded parsing steps fail, we use a \gls{llm}, e.g., \ClaudeThreeFiveSonnet, to parse the completion (\Cref{sec:llm-parsing} provides more details on this step).